Parent Coordination is a way to problem solve in a cost-effective manner.

 Unlike mediation, Parent Coordination is not a confidential process.
 A Parent Coordinator can share anything said at the session with the parents, lawyers, and the Court.

-Another distinction is that a Parent Coordinator is impartial, while a mediator is neutral.
+A Parent Coordinator is impartial, while a mediator is neutral.
 This means that while a Parent Coordinator has no allegiance to either parent, the Parent Coordinator can take a side on a disputed issue and serve as a tiebreaker.
 In mediation, the mediator does not take a parent’s side on any issue.

 What issues can a Parent Coordinator resolve?